renode/renode-issue-reproduction-template/README.md

 If you can share the sources, please include them e.g. in a `src/` directory - and if you have the time to do so, also adapt `build.sh` to build it.
 Otherwise you can just commit a binary you compiled yourself corresponding to the sources.

-If you can't share your binary or a minimal test case based on it, you can always adapt the CI to pull it from some secret storage with authentification, but that of course may need more work.
+If you can't share your binary or a minimal test case based on it, you can always adapt the CI to pull it from some secret storage with authentication, but that of course may need more work.